azadecon/azadecon/content/post/revisiting_OpenRefine.md

 1. Try to extract maximum information possible while translating.
 Do not assume anything, do not infer more than what is provided.
 Do not take decisions at the stage of translation.
 At times it is tempting to infer a particular meaning of the responses but this should be avoided.
 Let such decision be left for the stage of analysis.
 For now only only a minimal change in the meaning should be employed.

-1. Most common and useful features are going to be text-facet, text-filter, cluster, merge, edit cells, transform.
+1. Most common and useful features are going to be "text-facet", "text-filter", "cluster", "merge", "edit cells", "transform".
 Sometimes in that particular order.

 1. The most used snippet of code used is `value.replace("old_value", "new_value")`.
 For example, if you have values `school` among others and you want to replace them with `india`.
 You can do so by using value.replace("school", "india").
 Now if you have values `schooling` and `school` among others and you want to replace both of them with `india` and if you replace `school` first then you are going to be left with `india` and `indiaing`.
 Why?
 Order matters here.
 To execute a sensible replacement, it is better to follow a non-conflicting order.
 You should replace `schooling` first, followed by `school`.
 This principle makes sense with R as well. `Value replacemt` also works subsequently.
 The above replacement can be carried out as follows: `value.replace("schooling", "india").replace("school", "india")`